JonFijalkowski/phoebus/JF-Handover.md

 - `phoebus\app\display\model\src\main\java\org\csstudio\display\builder\model\` For Models (`<name>Widget.java`)
 - `phoebus\app\display\runtime\src\main\java\org\csstudio\display\builder\runtime\` For Runtimes (`<name>WidgetRuntime.java`)
 - `phoebus\app\display\representation-javafx\src\main\java\org\csstudio\display\builder\representation\javafx\` For Represenations (`<name>WidgetRepresentation.java`)

 #### Model (eg: `XYPlotWidget.java`)
 Responsible  solely for defining and setting up the data/properties used by the widget - its *model*.
 There isn't any complex logic here, or any actions beyond setting and accessing data.
-This can include some processing of the data however, such as for XYPlot, where legacy input is converted into a newer format, so older usages can remain compatible.
+This can include some processing of the data however, such as for `XYPlot`, where legacy input is converted into a newer format, so older usages can remain compatible.
 This, however, still does not breach the primary rule of the model having no knowledge of how it is used - it doesn't "do" anything.

 #### Runtime (eg: `XYPlotWidgetRuntime.java`)
 This handles the connection of the PVs to the Properties, and responds to changes in either during the application's *runtime*.
 This does not have any knowledge or responsibility for what is displayed or how, simply the passing of data between the PVs and the model.
 On initialisation, runtime actions are added, then on start, the PVs are bound to the widget's properties.
-They inherit from a base WidgetRuntime, which includes all the base-level functions each widget requires, then the inheriting runtimes add their own bindings and functions on top.
+They inherit from a base `WidgetRuntime`, which includes all the base-level functions each widget requires, then the inheriting runtimes add their own bindings and functions on top.

 #### Representation (eg: `XYPlotWidgetRepresentation.java`)
 This handles the actual content the widget is displaying - What is being put onto the GUI, both what is being drawn, but also any user interaction if present.
 This basically means all the things related to the displayed content of the widget, what it does when data/props are updated, as well as adding listeners and handlers for user interaction.
 This doesn't require any knowledge/interaction with the PVs, since all the representation needs is the properties in the widget's Model.
 The Runtime handles changes between Model and PV.

-### Explanation of files changed (documentation)
+### Explanation of files changed
 Code documentation (potentially contributed back to Phoebus devs) - code itself is reasonably documented, but the overall structure of the project, what's involved in what, and just the general "what's going on" isn't easy to read from the codebase from scratch.

 #### `Plot.java` for mouse interaction
 This is the "base" point of user interaction with the plot ui element.
 It has listeners and handling for mouse interaction, implements the toolbar's different mouse modes, and draws the graph ui element.
 Initially all the new mouse interaction code was added here, but it has since been moved to methods in `PlotEdit.java`

+XYPlotRepresentation uses `RTValuePlot`, an extension of `RTPlot` that specifically uses `Double` values on the X axis, which in itself has a `Plot` instance variable that it wraps the functions of.

 #### `PlotEdit.java` edit mode handler object (name subject to change)
 This is a new class added for handling the new mouse interaction included with Point Editing.